-This summary statement of their politics seems to place them outside the political philosophy of the Enlightenment as it is stated in such works as Richard Hooker's The Laws of Ecclesiastical Polity, The Leviathan of Hobbes, the second Treatise on Civil Government of Locke, Montesquieu's ond Treatise on Civil Government of Locke, Montesquieu's Spirit of the Laws, and the pragmatism of Halifax (George Savile).
+This summary statement of their politics seems to place them outside the political philosophy of the Enlightenment as it is stated in such works as Richard Hooker's The Laws of Ecclesiastical Polity, The Leviathan of Hobbes, the second Treatise on Civil Government of Locke, Montesquieu's Spirit of the Laws, and the pragmatism of Halifax (George Savile).
 These men differ in many ways, but they express some common suppositions about man and society.
 One is that man is by nature motivated by a desire for material gain and the motive has no natural limits.
 It leads him to grasp what he can in complete disregard for the rights of others.
 When expressed in a state of nature-i.e., in the absence of government-it leads men to war upon each other, to disrupt the peace essential to liberty, and to subvert liberty itself.
-A second assumption is that however badly man may behave in a state of nature he neverthe badly man may behave in a state of nature, he nevertheless is reasonable enough to understand that his condition can be improved.
+A second assumption is that however badly man may behave in a state of nature, he nevertheless is reasonable enough to understand that his condition can be improved.
 That understanding directs him to form a political society, for which he fortunately is qualified by a natural gregariousness and a capacity for government.
 A third assumption is that each man possesses certain natural rights, the most fundamental of which are the security of his life, his liberty, and his property.
 Being natural, the rights are therefore inviolable, and no institution nor person legitimately can alienate them.